Programming in C

 (requires pointers)

-(requires pointers and dynamic memory management)
+(requires pointers and the free store)

 Pass Array as an Argument